hylo-lang/specification/spec.md

     where-clause-constraint ::=
       equality-constraint
-      conformance-contraint
-      value-constraint
+      conformance-constraint
+      size-constraint-expr

     equality-constraint ::=
       type-name '==' type-expr

-    conformance-contraint ::=
+    conformance-constraint ::=
-      type-name ':' type-name
+      type-name ':' trait-composition

-    value-contraint ::=
-      decl-ref ':' type-name
     ```

+2. A where clause specifies constraints on the generic parameters introduced by a generic signature, or the associated type requirements introduced by a trait declaration.

+    1. An equality constraint specifies that the types denoted by either side of `==` must be equivalent.

+    2. A conformance constraint specifies that the type denoted by the left hand side of `:` be conforming to the traits specified in __trait-composition__.

+    3. A size constraint is an expression denoting a predicate over one or more size parameters.
+It must be an expression of type `Bool` and shall only refer to size parameters or names introduced in global scopes.

-## 5.4.
-Trait declarations
+## Trait declarations

-### 5.4.1.
-General
+### General

 1. A trait is a collection of requirements on a type.
-[Note: A trait is not a type but it may form a type if it is part of a trait composition.]
+[Note: A trait is not a type but it may form a type if it is part of an existential type.]

 2. Trait declarations have the form: